 In France, detailed statistics on asylum applications and first instance decisions are published annually by the Office of Protection of Refugees and Stateless Persons (OFPRA) in its activity reports.
-The latest OFPRA Activity Report is published in May 2016, several months after the end of the reporting year.1 Statistics on the second instance procedure are to be found in the National Court of Asylum (CNDA) annual reports, which are also published several months after the end of their reporting period.2 Following the 2015 asylum reform, the Ministry of Interior established an information system (SI Asile) in 2016, thanks to which provisional data on the year 2016 were made available in January 2017.3 More detailed information is expected to be made available through the SI Asile in the coming years.
+The next OFPRA Activity Report will be published in spring 2018, several months after the end of the reporting year.
+Statistics on the second instance procedure are to be found in the National Court of Asylum (CNDA) annual reports, which are also published several months after the end of their reporting period.
+However, thanks to "SI Asile", an information system established by the Ministry of Interior in 2016, some provisional data are available each year, in January.
+It should be noted that the number of asylum applicants only covers those whose claims are referred to OFPRA, thereby excluding asylum seekers whose cases are channelled under a Dublin procedure by the Prefectures.
+Therefore data in the SI Asile, as well as Eurostat, are incomplete in this regard.

-Applications and granting of protection status at first instance: 2016
+Applications and granting of protection status at first instance: 2017

-Applicants in 2016 Pending applications in 2016 Refugee status Subsidiary protection Rejection Refugee rate Subs.
-Prot. rate Rejection rate Total 85,244 44,070 18,555 10,585 58,635 21.1% 12.1% 66.8%
+Applicants in 2017 Pending at end 2017 Refugee status Subsidiary protection Rejection Refugee rate Subs.
+Prot. rate Rejection rate Total 100,412 : 13,020 10,985 65,302 14.5% 12.3% 73.2%